apiocera/GlowstoneAC/README.md

 Introduction
 ------------

-Glowstone is an open-source implementation of the [Minecraft](http://minecraft.net) server software written in Java, originally forked from Graham Edgecombe's now-defunct [Lightstone](https://github.com/grahamedgecombe/lightstone) project.
+GlowstoneAC (I'll find more suitable name after 10 closed issues) is a more active and apt fork of [Glowstone](https://github.com/SpaceManiac/Glowstone), that is an open-source implementation of the [Minecraft](http://minecraft.net) server software written in Java, itself in turn forked from Graham Edgecombe's now-defunct [Lightstone](https://github.com/grahamedgecombe/lightstone) project.